Linaro/website/_posts/previous/2014-11-14-working-upstream.md

 ---
 author: daniel.lezcano
 categories:
-- Blog
+  - blog
 comments: true
 date: 2014-11-14 17:25:07
+description:
-description: Daniel Lezcano a Long term upstream contributor's shares his experience working upstream.
+  Daniel Lezcano a Long term upstream contributor's shares his experience working upstream.
 He has been doing kernel development for more 10 years.
+excerpt:
-excerpt: Daniel Lezcano a Long term upstream contributor's shares his experience working upstream.
+  Daniel Lezcano a Long term upstream contributor's shares his experience working upstream.
 He has been doing kernel development for more 10 years and currently maintaining two subsystems of the Linux kernel.
 layout: post
 slug: working-upstream
 tags:
   - Core Dump
   - arm
   - contributor
   - CoreSight
   - Daniel Lezcano
   - kernel
   - upstream
-title: 'What do we mean by working upstream: A long-term contributor''s view'
+title: "What do we mean by working upstream: A long-term contributor's view"
 wordpress_id: 7196
 ---

 # What do we mean by working upstream: A long-term contributor's view

 I've been doing kernel development for a bit longer than 10 years and I'm currently maintaining two subsystems of the Linux kernel.
 During this period I have seen good and bad experiences when I have had to upstream some big features into Linux.
 As a Linaro employee, part of my job is to help our different members to upstream their code to the Linux kernel.
 I believe it is worthwhile to share experience I have had in the past.